joaoantonioverdade/docs/introComputation.md

-## Theory of computation to revive my university days knowledge
+## Computation review

-Resume of Sipser - Introduction to the theory of computation
+Resume of Sipser - Introduction to the theory of computation Resume of Problem solving with algorithms and data structures

 -